 We have a few projects available to use with your new application:

-Utilizing these tools and sharing your experience will help you win the grand prize of a new Sony Playstation 5 or runner up prize of KCNA training vouchers and Logitech MX Master 3 Professional Mouse for all team members - plus, it's a great experience to begin using these practices in your application development workflow.
+Utilizing these tools and sharing your experience will help you win the grand prize of a new Sony Playstation 5 or runner up prize of KCNA training vouchers and Logitech MX Master 3 Professional Mouse for all team members - plus, it's a great experience to begin using these best practices in your cloud native application development workflow.
 Win, win!

 Let’s get started: